cmclaughlin829/News_Sentiment_App/README.md

-# News Sentiment Analysis of 2016 Presidential Election News Coverage
+# Sentiment Analysis of 2016 Presidential Election News Coverage

 ### Introduction
 The intention of this application is to allow for visualization of sentiment trends from printed